Nice to meet you.

 $12,000 ÷ 1,080 = $11.11

-Noting the individual sources of leads and the costs associated with them can lead to insights that can help your team make better decisions and investments in marketing activities in the future.
+Noting the individual sources of leads and the associated costs can lead to insights that can help your team make better decisions and investments in marketing activities in the future.

 4. Customer lifetime value

-The customer lifetime value is a prediction of the total amount of money that a customer will spend in your business during their lifetime.
-While putting a number on the worth of a customer may feel strange, this KPI helps you and your team make decisions regarding investments in acquiring new customers and retaining the ones that exist.
+The customer lifetime value predicts the total amount of money a customer will spend in your business during their lifetime.
+While putting a number on a customer's worth may feel strange, this KPI helps you and your team decide on investments in acquiring and retaining new customers.

 Customer lifetime value = revenue x gross margin x average # of repeat purchases